Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 Permits for Mardi Himal Trek

 Trekking to Mardi Himal means going to the Annapurna Conservation Area, a restricted Himalayan area in Nepal, and therefore, you need to get official permits first before you can start the trek.
-These permits assist in conservation, trail welfare, community services, and the safety of the trekkers across the region.
+These permits assist in conservation, trail welfare, community services, and the safety of trekkers across the region.

 The Annapurna Conservation Area Permit (ACAP)